-• Definition: Let p and q be propositions.
-The proposition "p and q" denoted by $p \land q$, is true when both p and q are true and is false otherwise.
-The proposition $p \land q$ is called the conjunction of p and q.
+Definition: Let p and q be propositions.
+The proposition "p or q" denoted by p v q, is false when both p and q are false and is true otherwise.
+The proposition p v q is called the disjunction of p and q.